Sound Level Meter / Hand-held Analyzer

-Sound level meter instruments and analyzers by Brüel & Kjær are designed for class 1 sound measurement, ease-of-use, and unrivaled flexibility.
-In fact, the latest generation of our sound level meters can be directly operated via smartphones, and with the addition of our specialized apps and processing software, our sound level meters provide the ideal measurement solution.
+Sound level meter instruments and hand-held analyzers designed for class 1 sound measurement, ease-of-use, and unrivaled flexibility.
+In fact, the latest generation of our sound measuring instruments can be directly operated via smartphones, and with the addition of our specialized apps and post-processing software, you can setup and customize the features of your instrument for an extensive range of measurement and analysis needs.
 It's been over 60 years since Brüel & Kjær invented the world's first portable sound level meter.
 And we still lead the industry today.

 A complete class 1 sound / noise measuring solution for dedicated measurement applications.
 B&K 2245 is designed with task-tailored Noise Patrol Apps for specific measurement applications, providing you with the tools you need to get your job done.

 With an award‐winning design and interface based on extensive research among technicians, engineers and consultants, our Type 2250 and Type 2270, come equipped to handle the most demanding measurement tasks.

 A sound level meter is a measuring instrument, designed to measure sound levels in a standardized way.

 Commonly referred to as a sound meter, noise meter, decibel meter, or sound pressure level meter, a sound level meter is designed to respond to sound in approximately the same way as the human ear.

 The purpose of a sound level meter is to give objective, reproducible measurements of sound pressure levels (SPL).

 Sound level meters and analyzers are used to measure and manage noise from a variety of sources.
 They are often employed in environmental noise assessment from sound sources, such as industrial plants, road and rail traffic, and construction work.